 N.B.
-Paragraphs (B)(4)(c) (at any time at the request of the bearer) and (d) (at any time at the option of the relevant Issuer) should not be expressed to be applicable if the Denomination of the Instruments in paragraph 11(a) includes language substantially to the following effect: "€100,000 and integral multiples of €1,000 in excess thereof up to and including €199,000.
-No Instruments in definitive form will be issued with a denomination above €199.000".
+Paragraphs (B)(4)(c) (at any time at the request of the bearer) and (d) (at any time at the option of the relevant Issuer) should not be expressed to be applicable if the Denomination of the Instruments in paragraph 11(a) includes language

+Global Instrument/Definitive Instruments only]: (c) Permanent Global Instrument exchangeable: For Definitive Instruments [only] in the circumstances specified in " Provisions Relating to the Instruments Whilst in Global Form " paragraph (B)(4) [(a), (b) and (d) only (clearing system failure, Event of Default/Subordinated Default Event and at the option of the Issuer)]/[(c) (and (d)) (at any time at the option of the bearer or the Issuer)] (d) Coupons to be attached to Definitive Instruments: [Yes/No] (e) Talons for future Coupons to be added to Definitive Instruments: [Yes/No] (f) Definitive Instruments to be in ICMA or successor's format: [Yes/No] (If nothing is specified Definitive Instruments will be security printed and in ICMA or successor's format) (g) New Global Instrument: [Yes/No] 12. (a) Denomination(s): [ ] (b) Calculation Amount: [Specify] (If only one denomination, insert the denomination.
+If more than one denomination, insert the highest common factor.
+Note: There must be a common factor in the case of two or more denominations) 13.
+Reder nomination: [Not Applicable/The provisions annexed to this Pricing Supplement apply] 14.
+Partly Paid Instruments: [Yes/No] dates instalr any (includ s, specify number, amounts and for, and method of, payment of nents of subscription moneys and further additional provisions ding Forfeiture Dates in respect of ayment of Partly Paid Instalments) [Give details] 15.
+Board approval for issuance of ments obtained: [ ] (N.B.
+Only relevant where Board authorisation is substantially to the following effect: " $\in$ 100,000 and integral multiples of $\in$ 1,000 in excess thereof up to and including $\in$ 199,000.
+No Instruments in definitive form will be issued with a denomination above $\in$ 199,000".
 Furthermore, such Denomination construction is not permitted in relation to any issue of Instruments which is to be represented on issue by a Temporary Global Instrument exchangeable for Definitive Instruments or a Permanent Global Instrument exchangeable for Definitive Instruments.

-or the Issuer)] 1 (d) Coupons to be attached to Definitive Instruments: [Yes/No] (e) Talons for future Coupons to be added to Definitive Instruments: [Yes/No] (f) Definitive Instruments to be in ICMA or successor's format: [Yes/No] (If nothing is specified Definitive Instruments will be security printed and in ICMA or successor's format) (g) New Global Instrument: [Yes/No] (a) Denomination(s): [] (b) Calculation Amount: [Specify] (If only one denomination, insert the denomination.
-If more than one denomination, insert the highest common factor.
-Note: There must be a common factor in the case of two or more denominations) Reder nomination: [Not Applicable/The provisions annexed to this Pricing Supplement apply] Partly Paid Instruments: [Yes/No] dates instaln any (includ s, specify number, amounts and for, and method of, payment of nents of subscription moneys and further additional provisions ling Forfeiture Dates in respect of ayment of Partly Paid Instalments) [Give details] Board approval for issuance of ments obtained: [] (N.B.
-Only relevant where Board authorisation is required for the particular Tranche of Instruments) ISIONS RELATING TO INTEREST (IF ANY) PAYABLE Interes st: [Interest bearing/Non-interest bearing]
+required for the particular Tranche of Instruments)

+PROVISIONS RELATING TO INTEREST (IF ANY) PAYABLE